APA Accredited Hybrid PsyD Degree Programs

 What Is a Hybrid PsyD Program?

-Note: The APA does not accredit fully online PsyD programs, but hybrid programs must deliver substantial in-person components to meet accreditation standards, ensuring graduates are well-prepared for clinical roles.
+Important: The American Psychological Association (APA) does not accredit fully online PsyD programs.
+However, APA-accredited hybrid PsyD programs must include significant in-person components to meet licensure and clinical preparation standards.

 Consider a Featured Online Counseling Program